Domochip/WirelessPalaControl/README.md

 # WirelessPalaControl

 This project uses "Palazzetti library" and a D1 Mini to control Fumis based stove.
+It allows to power On/Off, change the setPoint, change fans speed, get status/alarms/temperatures of the stove.

 Native HTTP requests are available which make is fully compatible with all existing home automation plugins/apps.